Cincinnati-Design-LAB/architour/README.md

 - [ ] Integrate Stackbit
 - [ ] Only the bare minimum required fields
 - [ ] Method for editing/adding images
-- [ ] Method for generating static map images
+- [ ] Method for generating static map images (not all have them, but it is now tied to published items only)
 - [ ] Link component should be used in building body and attributes

 Phase 3: